sonic-net/SONiC/doc/mgmt/gnmi/gnoi_os_reboot_file_reset.md

 Configuration push verification post OS update.

-Push a test configuration to the router using gNMI.Set() RPC with "replace operation".
+Push a test configuration  using gNMI.Set() RPC with "replace operation".
 If the configuration push is successful, make a gNMI.Get() RPC call and compare the configuration received with the originally pushed configuration and check if the configuration is a match.
 Test is a failure if either the gNMI.Get() operation fails or the configuration do not match with the one that was pushed.

 The front end implementation calls the host service via the module `gnoi_os_mgmt` to remove the file on the target.
+HostQuery calls the corresponding D-Bus endpoint on the host and returns any error and the response body.
 ```
 // ActivateOS initiates the operations for activating the OS (via DBUS).
 // Input is the request message in JSON format.